The Annual Reports

 U.K.

 said Tuesday that nuclear power would play an important role in underpinning its plan to cut greenhouse-gas emissions, joining a growing group of countries turning back to atomic energy as they consider how to wean themselves off fossil fuels.
-The announcement comes as (...)
+The announcement (…)

 WNISR